iaskeyz69/Cloudflare-dns-updater/README.md

 - The script will log updates and errors using the system logger.
 - Optional notifications can be configured for Slack and Discord.

-🔔 Happy updating your DNS records with Cloudflare!
+🔔 Happy updating your DNS records with Cloudflare!.